 Brian’s complex symphonic compositions were recognised as having the details of Beethoven, Gershwin and Bach and Leonard Bernstein singled him as “one of today’s most important musicians.”
 He was hailed the “Mozart of Pop”.
 His use of a wide spectrum of instruments alien to rock music like the electro-theremin, glockenspiel and harpsichord and sound effects like a train and bicycle bells referenced the exotica of Martin Denny.
 Somehow Wilson knew how to put it all together: “I have an instinct for music, or a feeling about it, and I’ll have my feelings guide my hands.”

 Delivered with the trademark Beach Boys harmonies, the lyrics were more reflective and showed a poignant vulnerability, especially in terms of intense romance and disappointing relationships.
 And of course, the album featured one of the best pop songs ever and a pinnacle of Wilson’s honest beauty, “God Only Knows”, a favourite of Paul McCartney’s and also the songwriter Jimmy Webb who said, “I love ‘God Only Knows’ and its bow to the baroque that goes all the way back to 1740 and J.S.
 Bach.
 It represents the whole tradition of liturgical music that I feel is a spiritual part of Brian’s music.”

-All in all, Pet Sounds was a groundbreaking album and not only coincided with, but helped influence pop’s ever-changing landscape by pitching it forward into the future and encouraging others to do the same.
+Pet Sounds was a groundbreaking album that influenced pop’s ever-changing landscape by pitching it forward into the future and encouraging others to do the same.